Jasmine-Breeze27/1701QCA-Assessment2/index.md

 A mood cube that displays different colours when placed on each of its sides.
 It would contain an accelerometer that measure the change in orientation in order to display a specific coluur via LED.
 The purpose of this object to provide a physical object that can be oriented in order to express mood or emotional state.

+The materials will be gold wire and cardboard, creating a rustic and hipster lamp aesthetic.
+The cardboard will only be on the 'base' side and will have all the electricals inside while the wire will create the rest of the shape.
+The lightbulb and LED will be protruding from the 'base' side, coming out of the cardbord.
+Everything will be secured with hot glue.

 ![Image](MoodCube.jpg)

+Notes:
+Afer further thought, there will be no emoticons/icons on this device.
+This will not suit the desired aesthetic and icreases the difficulty of the project.

 ### Interaction flowchart ###